sab117/Using_ML_To_Predict_Remaining_Useful_Life-RUL-_of_IGBTs_in_Power_Systems/README_0.txt

 6. Remianing Useful Life RUL

 Most Folders have README_X files where X denotes a number.
 The number goes up this corrsponds to the major markers of the project.
 Some sub folders are numbered.
-Start from the smallest then up sequentially to the biggest.
+Start from file 1 then up sequentially to file 6.
 This indicates what file was made first and what order the project took place